 Similar to the ordinary diode, there are other types of diodes that are commonly and frequently used in electronic circuits for industrial and domestic applications.
 One of these is the Zener diode.

-What is a Zener Diode
+What is a Zener Diode?

 The Zener diode is a special type of diode that is designed to work in reverse bias and in the so-called Zener region of the diode characteristic curve.
 This region is after the reverse-biased voltage has exceeded the breakdown voltage (breakdown point).

 As soon as the voltage decreases, the diode retains its non-conducting condition and gets back to its normal properties.
-This specific property of being operational in the reverse bias and with avalanche current is given to the Zener diode by a rich doping of the semiconductor material.
+This specific property of being operational in the reverse bias and with avalanche current is given to the Zener diode by rich doping of the semiconductor material.

 Moreover, by controlling the amount of doping, the thickness of the depletion region in the PN junction and the breakdown voltage can be set to any value.